dylanc2/BYOW/README.md

 # Build Your Own World Design Document

-## Final project for CS 61B (data structures).
+Final project for CS 61B (data structures).
 Publication of this semester's project has been allowed.

 **Partner 1:**
 Dylan Chow
 **Partner 2:**
 Aaron Fu
-## Classes and Data Structures

 ## Algorithms
 0) Initialize everything as NOTHING.